 WHERE NOT id IN (SELECT id FROM final_target_table);

-• Delete all records from the final table which are in the intermediate table.
+- Delete all records from the final table that are in the intermediate table.
 Then insert all rows from the intermediate table to the final table.

 DELETE .final_target_table f